 A “living museum and showcase of evolution,” the Galapagos Islands inspire and instruct; their extraordinary wildlife capturing the imaginations of those fortunate enough to see them up close.
 And while there are many ways to “do” the Galapagos, from solo traveling to 100-passenger cruise trips, a small group tour is truly the best way to visit this amazing archipelago.

-Read on for a few reasons why and be sure to check out our Galapagos Explorer small group tour.
+Read on for a few reasons why and be sure to check out our Machu Picchu to the Galapagos small group tour and our Ecuador & the Galapagos Islands small group tour.

 1. Up-close encounters with the unique wildlife

 Above all else, the Galapagos Islands are known for their unique and fascinating wildlife.
 From blue-footed boobies to giant Galapagos tortoises, lava lizards to waved albatrosses, the astonishing diversity of fauna serves as the islands’ main draw.
 On a solo trip, you may see many amazing species, but likely won’t have all the information necessary to find the best wildlife viewing spots.
 Traveling with a big group?
 You’ll find it hard to get up close to wildlife in their natural habitat, as you will most likely stick to the oft-visited places with guaranteed animal sightings.

 On a small group tour, you’ll get the best of both worlds: insider knowledge and guidance, along with access to interesting locations (like the islands of North Seymour and Española).
 And your nimble group will be able to tour these locations without overwhelming the natural beauty or spooking the animals.